Theophilus Eaton: Second marriage and children

 In 1627 he remarried, this time to a widow, Anne Yale, who was the daughter of George Lloyd, the Bishop of Chester (some authorities say Anne Morton, the daughter of Bishop Thomas Morton of Chester).
 Eaton and Anne Yale were the parents of Samuel Eaton (baptized in 1628), Theophilus Jr., Hannah, Jonathan and Elizabeth II (b.
 1637), as the previous Elizabeth Eaton died in 1630.
 They raised eight children in their household.
 Besides their three, and Mary and Samuel, it included Anne, David, and Thomas Yale from Anne's first marriage to Thomas Yale of the Yale family.

-Thomas Yale was a London merchant, son of Dr. David Yale of Erddig Park, Chancellor of Chester, who was the nephew of Dr. Thomas Yale, Chancellor of the Head of the Church of England and a cousin of Elizabeth Tudor.
+Thomas Yale was a London merchant, son of Chancellor David Yale of Erddig Park, who was the nephew of Chancellor Thomas Yale of London.
 He was also a grandson of John Lloyd, Judge of the High Court of Admiralty in London, and one of the eight founding Fellows of the first Protestant College of the University of Oxford, Jesus College.
-Another cousin was Rev. John Yale of Cambridge University, heir of Plas-yn-Yale in Wales.

-The three Yale children all had notable places in the history of Connecticut.
+The three Yale children had notable places in the history of Connecticut.

 Thomas Yale Jr. settled in Connecticut as a planter and landowner, cofounded New Haven Colony, and signed its Fundamental Agreement on June 4, 1639.
-His descendants would fight the American War of Independence and other wars, as general, colonels, majors, captains and soldiers, and become the early settlers of Wallingford and Yalesville, with many also becoming postmasters for Presidents Jackson, Van Buren, Polk, Pierce, and Buchanan, as well as establishing a manufacturing dynasty in the region.
-They would establish number of hotels and banks and start the manufacture of cigars, beer, pelts, wagons, carriages, steamboats, ships, yacht flags, gunpowder engines, Britannia ware, as well as bayonets and muskets for the Revolutionary War, Mexican War, Crimean War, and would later be behind the majority of the weapons manufactured for the Union Army of Abraham Lincoln through Lamson, Goodnow & Yale, family of Linus Yale Sr.
+His descendants would fight the American War of Independence, become the early settlers of Wallingford and Yalesville, and the founders of a manufacturing dynasty in the region.
+They would establish number of hotels and banks and start the manufacture of cigars, beer, pelts, wagons, carriages, steamboats, ships, yacht flags, gunpowder engines, Britannia ware, as well as bayonets and muskets Springfield Model 1861, the latter for the Union Army of Abraham Lincoln through Lamson, Goodnow & Yale, family of Linus Yale Sr.